ShadySeko/SBot/README.md

 3. **Spotify searches not working**
    - Ensure Spotify API credentials are properly configured
    - Check if the Spotify app has the correct permissions

+4. **YouTube videos showing as "unavailable"**
+   - This is likely due to YouTube's anti-bot measures
+   - Set up YouTube authentication using cookies (see step 5 above)
+   - The bot will try multiple fallback methods automatically

 ### Dependencies